muratk5n/thirdwave/en/README.md

 ---

 There are minorities against Wokeness..
-Libs overdo this stuff, which can invite backlash, then guess who would feel the effects of such backlash?
+Libs overdo this stuff, which can invite backlash, guess who would feel the effects of such backlash?

 ---